AlexZZ2K/N8N_AI_AGENTS_AUTO/README.md

  ![Example Image](Invoices_result.png)

 ## Quick start (local n8n)
+ You have to set up your own credentials & API keys for it to work!
 1. **Import** `workflows/Auto-Invoice Processor (1WF).json` into n8n.
 2. **Set credentials**:
    - Mistral API key (HTTP nodes use header auth).